-Jim Hopkins is currently a Visiting Professor in the Psychoanalysis Unit of the Research Department of Clinical and Health Psychology at UCL.
+Jim Hopkins is currently an Honorary Professor in the Psychoanalysis Unit of the Research Department of Clinical and Health Psychology at UCL.

 He was Kohut Visiting Professor of Social Thought at the University of Chicago in 2008, and is Emeritus Reader in the Philosophy Department at King’s College London.